shaon2016/Android-Interview-Questions/README.md

 An intent is to perform an action.
 It is mostly used to start an activity, send broadcast receiver, start services.

-1) Explicit Intent: In such a case, intent provides the external class to be invoked.
+1) Explicit Intent: It specifies the component.
 Explicit intents are used in the application itself wherein one activity can switch to other activity.
 Example ```Intent intent = new Intent(this,Target.class);```

 3) Implicit Intent: It doesn't specify the component.
 In such a case, intent provides information on available components provided by the system that is to be invoked.